Hope for Georgia Moms

 of deaths after delivery were persons with Medicaid

-of deaths occurred 60-365 days after the end of pregnancy
+of deaths occurred up to one year after pregnancy

 Leading causes of death were all cardiovascular conditions, COVID-19, hemorrhage, mental health conditions, and embolism